 Continue the study of devices and circuits to include thyristors, power amplifiers, oscillators, transducers and actuators, optoelectronics, and an introduction to electronic communications.
+Prerequisite: EET 1141C or equivalent.

 Soldering/PC Board Techniques, 2 semester hours, 15 lec., 30 lab.
 (Offered as needed)